Before starting or returning to college, it’s important to prepare yourself for the year financially.

 You’ll have enough distractions with class, your social life and potentially work — the last thing you’ll want to think about is opening a bank account.
 It’s something you’ll need, but won’t want to worry about when things get busy.
 Here are some things to look at when choosing a bank:

-• Transfer options: Are there easy ways for people to transfer you money or vice versa?
+- Transfer options: Are there easy ways to transfer money between other bank accounts?

 If you’re going away to school, opening a bank account before leaving home is a good idea.
-That is unless you are considering a credit union affiliated with your school that you won’t be near until classes start.
+One exception, though, is if you’re considering a credit union affiliated with your school that you won’t be near until classes start.

 The ideal game plan might be to open an account at a bank that is the best of both worlds: close to your hometown and close to school.